-After Jesus, my family, seen in the picture below taken at Cady's graduation this spring, is life's greatest joy for me.
+After Jesus, my family, seen in the picture below taken at Cady's graduation last spring, is life's greatest joy for me.

-Left to right, our son, Connor, our youngest, is studying geology during his junior year at Fresno State this year.
-Chris--Michele and I are celebrating 26 years of marriage this year and getting ready for the "empty nest."
+Left to right, our son, Connor, our youngest, just finished his junior year studying geology at Fresno State this year.
+Chris--Michele and I are celebrating 27 years of marriage this year and getting ready for the "empty nest."
 It is a little more emotional than we anticipated.
-In the center, Cady, our second daughter, graduated from Fresno State in May with a degree in art.
-She is studying at Capernwray Bible School in England this year (in a castle, no less.
-How cool is that!).
-Michele works as the office manager for a water brokerage company and also works part-time for a local engineering firm.
+In the center, Cady, our second daughter, graduated from Fresno State last May with a degree in art.
+She studied at Capernwray Bible School in England this year (in a castle, no less.
+How cool is that!) and is now back working at a local art store.
+Michele works as the office manager for a water brokerage company and also works for a local engineering firm.
 Charis, our oldest, lives in an apartment with a friend (who had lived with us for two years).
-Her degree is in communications, and she works full-time at the same engineering firm where Michele is employed part-time.
+Her degree is in communications, and she works full-time at the same engineering firm where as Michele.

 Growing up in a Christian home in Spokane, Washington, I put my faith in Christ at an early age.
 Over the years I reaffirmed my faith through rededications and strong discipleship in my local church.
 I began to sense a call into ministry during my college years.
 After working several years in the telecommunications industry, I attended Dallas Seminary where Michele and I met.
 Michele had come from Tennessee after graduating with a communications degree from Bryan College.
 She earned her Masters in Christian Education while at Dallas Seminary.
 After my graduation we married and I worked for the seminary while Michele worked for a Dallas-based ministry called "Hope for the Heart".
 After a couple of years working in Dallas the Lord called us up to my first pastorate back in the Northwest in Yakima, Washington.